Thomas J. Nevin, self-portrait with table stereo viewer, ca. 1875

 Although this image is faint - it is a scan of a print pasted into the scrapbook of his son George - it shows clearly enough that George's father, photographer Thomas J. Nevin, was rather fond of his big box tabletop stereograph viewer.
 It provided clientele with a ready amusement, a novel experience of 3D.
 The Victorian fascination with this "advanced" photography is quite understandable.
 Viewing a static stereograph, three images can be seen, not just one: the central image appears in deep perspective, with the image split into halves on either side.
 A double lens stereograph viewer of this size could hold a large number of stereocards; turning the wooden handle changed the card being viewed, providing a motion picture effect.
 In Nevin' self-portrait (probably taken by his younger brother Jack Nevin), a frame holder on top is propped up.
 In these other two portraits, the holder is flat.

-In all three extant carte-de-visite photographs of this apparatus, it sits on the very distinctive occasional table with griffin-shaped legs pictured in many of Nevin's portraits of both his own family members and of commercial patrons.
+In all four extant carte-de-visite photographs of this apparatus, it sits on the very distinctive occasional table with griffin-shaped legs pictured in many of Nevin's portraits of both his own family members and of commercial patrons.
 The two photographs (below) in which the men are standing in almost identical poses, may have been commissioned.

-The first, this ineptly daubed carte of a young man with dreamy eyes and hand resting lightly on the wooden handle, bears Nevin's government stamp on verso.
+This ineptly daubed carte of a young man with dreamy eyes and hand resting lightly on the wooden handle, bears Nevin's government stamp on verso.

 Portrait of young man with stereoscope by Thomas Nevin ca. 1874.